ArvinZJC/PaimonTray/README.md

   You can have the app from both channels installed at the same time, since they use different package family names.

 - **I cannot get the latest version as stated above from Microsoft Store.**

-  > ❌ The app's Microsoft Store channel is expected to be available soon!
-Pending completing Microsoft's app certification process for the 1st submission.

   It depends on [the Microsoft's app certification process](https://docs.microsoft.com/en-gb/windows/uwp/publish/the-app-certification-process), which may result in delays.